cepharum/hitchy/docs-source/internals/bootstrap.md

 # Integrating Plugins

-This topic is providing a brief description of Hitchy's bootstrap operation which is mostly for discovering and integrating available plugins.

 On startup Hitchy is discovering available plugins and integrating them with the application.
-This process is divided into several so called [_bootstrap stages_](../internals/architecture-basics.md#discovering-plugins).
+This topic is providing a brief description of this so called _bootstrap operation_ which is divided into several [_bootstrap stages_](../internals/architecture-basics.md#discovering-plugins).

 ## Triangulation